AndreaVescovini/PolyhedralDG/DG_code/README.md

 If the library has been successfully built, you should find in the folder `libPolyDG/lib` the two libraries, static and dynamic.
 In the folder `libPolyDG/doc` there should be the documentation, in HTML and LaTeX format.
+To compile the latex sources with pdflatex go into the folder `libPolyDG/doc/latex` and type `make`.
 In the main page of the documentation you can find a tutorial for the use of the library.
 In the folder `libPolyDG/bin` there should be the executables of the tests, that run with the configuration file `libPolyDG/data.pot`, in which you can set the directory in which the meshes are.